To Our Valued Guests,

 We will retain scheduled breakfast seating times that begin at 8:00 A.M. and continue with scheduled intervals, with the last seating arrival time at 9:15 A.M.
 Guests are asked to schedule their preferred breakfast seating no later than 6:00 P.M. on the prior night.

 Tables will be available outdoors on the garden patio, as well as in our charming 1790’s dining room.
+Outdoor heaters are available on the garden patio, allowing guests to dine outdoors through the fall months.

 Self-Serve & Guest Pantry